 What can help?
-Define a retention schedule.
+Define a retention schedule and an information governance plan.
 This includes a clear definition of your organization’s business records and the retention requirements and controls around each.
 Decide what truly needs to be kept forever, what has different retention/deletion requirements, and what’s considered transitory or a convenience copy.
 Over time, plan and implement retention/deletion controls to satisfy these requirements across your tenant workloads.
 The Crawl-Walk-Run strategy is a well-balanced approach to implementing retention focusing on the high-value content first.

 It’s also important to ensure end-users understand the “why” behind retaining and deleting content.
 An informed end-user is an ally in your organization on the compliance journey.

 Fact 4: Compliance isn’t going away and in fact it’s getting more complicated